-5. Performance Measures: For the purposes of Department reporting under 34 CFR 75.110, we have established the following performance objective for the
+5. Performance Measures: For the purposes of Department reporting under 34 CFR 75.110, we have established the following performance objective for the AHC-NA Program: Participants will demonstrate through pre- and post-assessments an increased understanding of American history, civics and government, and geography.

-Academies Program:

-Participants will demonstrate through pre- and post-assessments an increased understanding of American history and civics that can be linked to their participation in the Presidential or Congressional Academy.

-For purposes of Department reporting under 34 CFR 75.110, we will track performance on this objective through the following measures:

-Presidential Academies: The average percentage gain on an assessment after participation in the Presidential Academy.
+For purposes of Department reporting under 34 CFR 75.110, we will track performance on this objective through the following measure: The average percentage gain on an American History, Civics and Government, Geography and/or other related assessment after participation in the grant activities.